mm6/ethereum-lab3-hardhat/README.md

 E3.
 Copy the deployment transaction from the server shell and paste into your single, well labeled pdf document.

-18. Copy the contract address and paste it into MetaMask as a new token.
+19. Copy the contract address and paste it into MetaMask as a new token.

 E4.
 In two or three lines of text, describe in your own words, how MetaMask was able to determine the symbol associated with the contract.
 Copy your brief explanation into your single, well labeled pdf document.

-19. Using the console, establish the sell price at 1 eth and the buy price at 2 eth.
+20. Using the console, establish the sell price at 1 eth and the buy price at 2 eth.

 E5.
 Show the console commands that you used to set these prices.
 Copy these commands into your single, well labeled pdf document.

-19. Bob would like to purchase 50 ETH worth of Alice Coins from the contract.
-He needs to make this purchase from the console.
+21. Bob would like to purchase 50 ETH worth of Alice Coins from the contract.
+Currently, the contract has no tokens.
+Show the console commands that can be used to give the contract 100 Alice coins.

 E6.
 Copy these commands into your single, well labeled pdf document.

-20. Now that Bob has tokens, he would like to view them in MetaMask.

 E7.
+Bob sends ETH to the contract in exchange for tokens.
+Copy this transaction from the server shell and paste into your single, well labeled pdf document.

+22. Now that Bob has tokens, he would like to view them in MetaMask.

+E7.
 Show a screenshot of these tokens in Bob's Metamask wallet.
 Copy this screen shot into your single, well labeled pdf document.

-21. Bob uses his MetaMask wallet to transfer 5 tokens to Donna.
+23. Bob uses his MetaMask wallet to transfer 5 tokens to Donna.

 E8.
 Copy the transfer transaction from the server shell and paste it into your single, well labeled pdf document.